Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 Conclusion

-In summary, it is best to stay out of the sun after laser hair removal.
+In summary, it is best to avoid sun exposure after laser hair removal.
 This way you will protect your sensitive skin and allow it to heal properly.
 Also, don't forget to wear sunscreen and loose but protective clothing to avoid damage and achieve the best possible result.
 Last but not least, follow your skin specialist's instructions to keep your skin healthy.

 1 comment